bravetechnologycoop/brave-alert-lib/README.md

 ### logError(logString)

 Logs the given string to stderr as appropriate for the situation.
+Also forwards the error to Sentry.

 **logString (string):** The string to log